Dual Lane Trailer/Transporter Permits and Rules

-When there are two consecutive sets of axles, each set may carry its own load of 34,000 pounds as long as the distance between the first and last axle is at least 36 feet.
+When there are two consecutive sets of axles, each set may carry its own load of 34,000 pounds as long as the distance between the first and last axle is at least 36 inches.

 Any applicable permits and fees are determined on a state-by-state basis.
 Always look up the regulations and requirements for each state an oversize load will travel through.